 Extra virgin olive oil act as a protective agent for cells and bones

-Olive oil is characterized by its high content in mono-unsaturated fatty acids (85% oleic acid).
-Vitamin E content is low compared to other vegetable oils extracted from the seeds, because the oil comes mainly from the mesocarp (pulp) of the olive.
+Olive oil is characterized by its high content in monounsaturated fatty acids (85% oleic acid).
+Vitamin E content is low compared to other vegetable oils extracted from the seeds because the oil comes mainly from the mesocarp (pulp) of the olive.
 But most of the Vitamin E is located in the endocardium that remains in the solid part of the waste.
 In fact, one of the main qualities of extra-virgin olive oil is its concentration of phenolic compounds.
 This is obtained by cold pressing of olives, unlike other edible oils which undergo a refining process generating a strong loss in micronutrients, including phenolic compounds, as well as flavonoids.
 In fact, it is estimated that 50 g of olive oil supply 2 mg of one particularly interesting compound: oleuropein.
 Oleuropein and its metabolites have antioxidant and anti-inflammatory properties.
 They could thus limit oxidative stress, a metabolic disturbance associated with many pathologies.
 They are indeed scavengers of free radicals and chelators of metals.
-It has been demonstrated that the consumption of extra-virgin olive oil in rabbits increased resistance to oxidation from osteoporosis; the effect being exacerbated when the scheme was supplemented with oleuropein.
-In addition to these antioxidant effects, the phenolic compounds of olive oil exert an anti-inflammatory activity.
+It has been demonstrated that the consumption of extra-virgin olive oil in rabbits increased resistance to oxidation from osteoporosis; the effect is exacerbated when the scheme was supplemented with oleuropein.
+In addition to these antioxidant effects, the phenolic compounds of olive oil exert anti-inflammatory activity.
 On a model of inflammation induced by the subcutaneous injection in rats, an improvement in inflammation parameters has been shown in animals that have consumed olive oil, compared to a control diet based on sunflower.
 These data have been corroborated recently by the demonstration of the improvement of the antioxidant capacity in institutionalized elderly people who have received a diet enriched with oleuropein extract and its derivatives for six weeks.
 (7)

 In conclusion, CBD and Extra virgin olive oil demonstrated both an activity on the cellular level of the human body.
 It has been shown that CBD and olive oil can reduce cell stress and protect cells from inflammation where CBD and olive oil show the capacity to reduce cell stress and to protect the cell as an anti-inflammatory effect.
-The synergy between the two substances provide the healthiest way to consume CBD with such a carrier as the extra virgin olive oil acting globally on the cell promoting the optimal health benefit for you.
-Our product has assembled the best of organic extra virgin olive oil with its phenolic compounds to enhance CBD effect on the human body.
-By combining impressive CBD properties with olive oil we try to assemble the secret of longevity from the Mediterranean and a blissful homeostasis.
+The synergy between the two substances provides the healthiest way to consume CBD with such a carrier as the extra virgin olive oil acting globally on the cell promoting the optimal health benefit for you.
+Our product has assembled the best of organic extra virgin olive oil with its phenolic compounds to enhance the CBD effect on the human body.
+By combining impressive CBD properties with olive oil we try to assemble the secret of longevity from the Mediterranean and blissful homeostasis.
 Cannabidiol (CBD), ECS and its synergy with extra virgin Olive Oil.
 You can find our CBD oil product in different concentrations, as you can see, by clicking here Bibliography: